krunch3r76/gc_spyu/README.md

 # gc_spyu
-Obtain cpu information i.e. model information from providers and persistently store for later retrieval.
+Obtain cpu information i.e. model information from specific providers and persistently store for later retrieval.
 Optionally, pry into topology information.

+Currently obtaining model information utilizing the yapapi repository (Golem code) is limited to getting model information about random providers.
+The problem gc_spyu solves is getting specific provider's model information.
+Additionally, the platform's reported topology can be downloaded.

 For information on the global supercomputer that is Golem and how to run or engineer apps on it, visit https://www.golem.network